 I’ve not spent a lot of time in Sisaket, Thailand, maybe a 4-5 months or so, in total.
 Sisaket is a province and a town.
 The town is located west of Ubon Ratchathani in the Isaan area of Thailand.
 “Isaan” is what the northeast area of the Thailand is known as.

 In the summers the temperature is blistering hot.
 The Songkran Water Throwing festival is seriously appreciated during this time.
-They should throw water for all of April, May and June because it is like a desert during these months.
-Even on into July and August you don’t want to leave your flip-flop sandals at the outside of a temple you’re visiting because if you need to walk across the ground that has been brightly lit by the sun for a couple hours you’re going to be dancing your way towards some shade in a hurry!
+They should throw water for all of April, May, and June because it is like a desert during these months.
+Even on into July and August, you don’t want to leave your flip-flop sandals on the outside of a temple you’re visiting because if you need to walk across the ground that has been brightly lit by the sun for a couple hours you’re going to be dancing your way towards some shade in a hurry!
 In the winters it can be COLD.
-Riding the motorbike in Isaan after 10pm on a winter’s night can get below the freezing point with the windchill.
-Frequently during the winters at night it’s possible to breath out fog.
+Riding the motorbike in Isaan after 10 pm on a winter’s night can get below the freezing point with the windchill.
+Frequently during the winters at night, it’s possible to breathe out the fog.

 All around Sisaket seems to be a market.
 The entire town is like one big market.
 You can find tents and small shops selling fruit and every kind of food and clothes.
 But, uhm, no farang food like pizza and spaghetti.
 One would need to go an hour east to Ubon’s “Risotto” restaurant to find the closest quality pizza and spaghetti.

 Sisaket has a train station and a bus station.
 The train will get you anywhere in Thailand as it goes through Nakhon Ratchisma (Korat) as well as Bangkok.
 There are air-conditioned and fan-cooled coaches.
 Overnight trains to Bangkok are comfortable as you can sleep for 10 hours and when you wake up, you’re there!
 Cost of an air-conditioned sleeper seat would be around 600 baht (in 2007).